HydroModPy/HydroModPy/tests/README.md

 # HydroModPy Test Suite

 This directory holds the automated tests for HydroModPy.
-It is split into three tiers with different purposes, budgets, and selection rules.
+It is split into five release tiers plus focused auxiliary tiers with different purposes, budgets, and selection rules.

 ## Layout